truenas/documentation/content/en/hub/additional-topics/reference/SMB-references.md

   previous versions of files to restore are visible, use Windows Update to ensure the system is fully up-to-date.

 * Shadow copy support only works for ZFS pools or datasets.
-This means that the SMB share must be configured on a pool or dataset, not on a directory.

-* Datasets are filesystems and shadow copies cannot traverse filesystems.
-To see the shadow copies in the child datasets, create separate shares for them.

-* Shadow copies will not work with a manual snapshot.
-Creating a periodic snapshot task for the pool or dataset being shared by SMB or a recursive task for a parent dataset is recommended.

-* The periodic snapshot task should be created and at least one snapshot should exist **before** creating the SMB share.
-If the SMB share was created first, be sure to restart the SMB service.

 * Appropriate permissions must be configured on the pool or dataset being shared by SMB.

-* Users cannot delete shadow copies on the Windows system due to the way Samba works.
+* Users cannot delete shadow copies via an SMB client.
   Instead, the administrator can remove snapshots from the TrueNAS web interface.
-The only way to disable shadow copies completely is to remove the periodic snapshot task and delete all snapshots associated with the SMB share.
+  Shadow copies may be disabled for an SMB share by unchecking the *Enable shadow copies* advanced option for the SMB share.
+Note that unchecking this will not prevent access to the hidden .zfs/snapshot snapdir for a ZFS dataset if it is located within the *Path* for an SMB share.

 macOS includes the [Time Machine](https://support.apple.com/en-us/HT201250) feature which performs automatic backups.
 TrueNAS supports Time Machine